 The SteelSeries Arctis 9X Wireless are better gaming headphones than the Bang & Olufsen Beoplay Portal.
 The SteelSeries have a more stable fit and a more neutral sound profile out-of-the-box.
 Also, their microphone performs better, and they have longer continuous battery life.
 However, the Bang & Olufsen offers better noise isolation and lower latency over Xbox Wireless.
 Also, they come with cables that you can plug into your PlayStation or Xbox controllers for full audio and microphone compatibility, although you have to turn the headphones on to use the TRRS cable.
 In comparison, the SteelSeries' analog cable only offers audio support.

 The Bang & Olufsen Beoplay Portal are better headphones than the Xbox Wireless Headset.
-The Bang & Olufsen are better-built, and they have a better noise isolation performance.
+The Bang & Olufsen are better built, and they have a better noise isolation performance.
 Also, their default sound profile isn't as bass-heavy as the Xbox.
-That said, the Xbox's microphone has a better recording quality, and they have longer continuous battery life.
+That said, the Xbox's microphone has a better recording quality, and they have a longer continuous battery life.

 The Bang & Olufsen Beoplay Portal are better headphones than the Logitech G433 Gaming Headset.
 The Bang & Olufsen are better-built, and you can use them wirelessly thanks to their Bluetooth and Xbox Wireless connectivity options.
 They also have better noise isolation and leakage performances.
 That said, the Logitech has a better microphone performance, and their out-of-the-box sound profile is more neutral.